Belgrade Blue Dragons: History

+During the 2014 season, the Dragons competed in both the domestic championship and the Central European Interleague.
+The club recorded two victories and, for the first time in its history, was relegated to a lower division.

-In the 2015 season, the Dragons play in the Second League of Serbia and we return to the Super League without a single defeat.
-In addition to the domestic competition, our team also plays in the Alpe Adria league with teams from the former YU republics.
+In the 2015 season, the Dragons played in the Second League of Serbia, winning all their matches.
+In addition to the domestic competition, they also played in the third and final season of the Alpe Adria Football League.

-In 2016, after returning to the SAAF Sportklub First League of Serbia, we returned to our old ways and once again reached the semi-finals of the championship.
+In the 2016 season, the Dragons were promoted back to the SAAF First League, reaching the semi-finals of the championship.

-In the 2017 season, we again reach the semi-finals of the domestic championship, but we also take part in the CEFL Cup competition for the second time.
-In the match for third place, away from home, we beat Spartans from Sarajevo.
+In the 2017 season, the Dragons reached the semi-finals of the domestic championship and also took part in the CEFL Cup for the second time.
+In the match for third place, played away from home, the Dragons defeated the Sarajevo Spartans.

 In 2018 and 2019, the Dragons reached the semi-finals of the domestic Championship for the sixth and seventh time.

 In 2020, the entire world was hit by the pandemic of the COVID-19 virus, so instead of the regular season, a non-contact version (touch football) was played.

-After permission to play the regular season in the years 2021 and 2022, we reach the semi-finals of the domestic championship and for the first time, that is. we win the Balkan League for the second time.
+After permission to play in the regular season in the years 2021 and 2022, they reached the semi-finals of the domestic championship for the first time.
+They then won the Balkan League for the second time.

-The Dragons currently compete in several categories within the SAAF leagues.
-Senior tackle team, senior men's and women's flag teams, as well as under-13 and under-15 flag teams.

-Currently, around 80 players compete in Zmajevi in all categories.
+After two difficult seasons and the departure of head coach Željko Novak to Italy, Blue Dragons appointed long-time offensive lineman Srđan Aleksandrović as the head coach for the Senior and the Junior teams.
+In the 2025 SAAF Serbian First League, the Dragons finished with the same score as the Kragujevac Wild Boars (5-1), defeated Vukovi in the semifinal and secured their first Serbian Bowl appearance.
+However, the Wild Boars won on their home field 25-12.

+At the start of the 2026, the SAAF announced that the senior tackle football season won't be played.
+Blue Dragons applied and received permission from MAFSZ to compete in the HFL, the highest division of Hungarian American Football.
+The club also returned to CEFL, and in the 1/8-finals against the Wild Boars defeated the home team to advance to quarterfinals against Firenze Guelfi.

 Since its inception, the club has been represented by more than 500 people.